 |Ask Data Lenses||View lets a user see the lens.||n/a||Overwrite lets a user edit the lens.|

 View lets a user see the virtual connection.

 Connect* lets a user connect to data using a virtual connection.

 |n/a||Overwrite lets a user edit the virtual connection.|

 |Databases||View lets a user see the database.||n/a||Overwrite lets a user edit the metadata for the database.|

 |Tables||View lets a user see the table.||n/a||Overwrite lets a user edit the metadata for the table.|

 |Collections||View lets a user view collections.||n/a||n/a||n/a|

-*For Virtual connections, note that by default, virtual connections have a Custom template that sets the View capability to Allowed but not the Connect capability.
+*By default, virtual connections have a Custom template that sets the View capability to Allowed but not the Connect capability.
 Be sure to set the Connect capability to Allowed so users can connect using the virtual connection.